holycrap872/ucls-ms-intro-to-cs/CourseMaterials/05_bits_and_binary/00_morse_code/lesson_plan.md

 - Have students encode their own message and send it to a student across the room
     - Use "Morse Code Signal Set" from usgamesinc.com
     - Then switch and send it the other way
+    - "I know all the swear words in Morse Code, so don't even try"
 - Play a clip where punchline is audio
     - "My friend’s bakery burned down last night.
 Now his business is" ...
 TOAST
-    - "German sausage jokes are just the:"
+    - "German sausage jokes are just about the:" ...
+WURST
     - https://morsecode.world/international/translator.html
 - Discussion
     - Why not dits, dahs, dems, and doops?